Man Killed In Brawl - UrduPoint

 Man Killed In Brawl

-SARGODHA, (UrduPoint / Pakistan Point News - 5th May, 2024) A man was gunned down by his rivals in a brawl here in Piplan area, situated in the jurisdiction of Piplan Police Station, here on Sunday.
+SARGODHA, (UrduPoint / Pakistan Point News - 9th May, 2024) A man was killed by his rivals over some domestic disputes here at Hadali on Thursday.

-Police said that Muhammad Ashfaq (49) of Piplan area had a brawl with his rivals including Muhammad Shahid and Muhammad Aslam on some issue.
-Later, the accused shot him dead.

-Police reached the spot and shifted the body to hospital for fulfilling legal requirements.
+Police said that Muhammad Waris (45) r/o Mauza Noor area had domestic disputes with Anwar, Sarwar and Khaleel r/o same localities.On the day of incident, they killed Waris after opening fire at him.

 Recent Stories